briancmpbll/home_assistant_custom_envoy/README.md

 - Current power production and lifetime energy production.
 Today's and last 7 day energy production reportedly are both solid 0.
 - Lifetime Energy production reportedly resets to zero roughly every 1.19 MWh.
 - Current power production for each connected inverter.

+**Note** - When adding (or removing) CT clamps after use witouth CT clamps this will cause (huge) step changes/spikes in life time values when CT readings are now from the CT clamps (or longer available) and the wrapping value is no longer/now used.

 # Device and Entities